-Community volunteers in the Boulder District Attorney’s Office contribute to the following programs:
+Community volunteers in the Boulder District Attorney’s Office contribute in a number of areas.

 Victim advocates work one-on-one with crime victims, providing support, information and guidance through the entire court process, including keeping victims informed of the status of their case, contacting witnesses for court appearances and helping maintain case records and files.